MIDIfactory/NGS_HCV/README.md

 **2. If the genotype is known the blast is not executed and the pipeline goes directly to the next step.**

-The next step is the mapping.
+The next step is mapping.
 Input reads are mapped against a specific reference sequence, based on their gene and genotype, located in the reads folder.
 If the user provides a specific reference sequence, the mapping is performed against that sequence.
 The output of this step is a SAM file.

 The last step is the SAM processing, the most time-consuming stage of the pipeline.
 SAM processing briefly consists in the extraction of the CIGAR information for each reads mapped correctly.
 Based on the CIGAR information, pair-wise alignment between each read and the reference sequence is reconstructed, also taking in consideration the presence of insertions and deletions.
 Then each aligned pair is translated into amino-acids sequence.
 Reads sequence is analyzed and compared to a rule set where are reported the resistance-associated mutations and their relevant positions.
 The prevalence of the amino-acids, including insertions and deletions, based on the reference position is reported on two tables.
 The prevalence is calculated upon the total number of reads mapped.
 Finally, if a resistance-associated mutation reported in the rule is found whithin reads analyzed, their prevalence, drugs influenced by these mutations and other relevant informations are reported on